naraeingowtham/image_classifier/README.md

 ---

 ### Tools I Used
 I built this in a Google Colab notebook using Python.
-The main libraries I used were:
+The libraries I used were:
-- **TensorFlow & Keras:** To build and train the model.
+- TensorFlow & Keras:
-- **Matplotlib & Seaborn:** To create the graphs to visualize the results.
+- Matplotlib & Seaborn:
-- **Transfer Learning:** I used the pre-trained MobileNetV2 model as a base to speed up the learning process.
+- Transfer Learning:

 ---